 - Physical changes:

-- Crawling, sitting and standing without support
+- Crawling, sitting and standing with support

 - Grasping and holding objects